vJoN4/digit-recognition-lms/README.md

 deactivate
 ```

-3. Then to install the dependencies from the
+3. Then to install the dependencies from the requirements.txt file
 ```shell
 pip install -r requirements.txt
 ```